Alhough we are limiting worshipping together, we come to pray for the church and the world.

-Since you will not have all the symbols or material on hand, consider writing prayer concerns or drawing them in journal or on a sheet of paper.
-You will need to simplify it.
+There is a list of symbols included in the materials.
+Consider writing prayer concerns or drawing them in journal or on a sheet of paper.
 You could do it alone or with family members or friends.

 Download the vigil materials below.